-Our Mission: 'The glory of God is a human being fully alive!'
-(St Irenaeus)
+STCAT Mission: 'The glory of God is a human being fully alive!'
+(St Irenaeus) St Joseph's Mission: 'We will be a happy welcoming school with Christ at the centre where everyone is recognised as special'

 Our Vision: Human flourishing and the uniqueness of every individual as a child of God is at the heart of our Catholic educational enterprise.
 In this context, a human being fully alive is one who is open to faith - to love - to joy - and to learning.
 They are daily becoming the person God created them to be and they are ready to delight in their God-given gifts, and to use them in the service of the Common Good.